n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.pushover.md

 # Pushover

-The Pushover node allows you to automate work in Pushover, and integrate Pushover with other applications. n8n has built-in support for a wide range of Pushover features, including pushing messages.
+The Pushover node allows you to automate work in Pushover, and integrate Pushover with other applications. n8n supports sending push notifications with Pushover.

 On this page, you'll find a list of operations the Pushover node supports and links to more resources.